 Ilana Ruskay-Kidd - 2016 Award Recipient

 Ilana Ruskay-Kidd is the Founder and Head of School at The Shefa School in New York, a pluralistic Jewish day school that provides a Jewish environment for children with language-based learning challenges.
-Under her leadership, Shefa has grown exponentially in its short life, enrolling 24 students in grades 2 to 5 in its first academic year and surging to 80 students in grades 1 to 7 in the fall of 2016.
+Under her leadership, Shefa has grown exponentially in its short life, enrolling 24 students in grades 2 to 5 in its first academic year and surging to over 140 students in grades 1 to 8 in the fall of 2018.
 With the founding of Shefa, Ruskay-Kidd has emerged as an advocate for Jewish day schools to more effectively recognize and support children with learning challenges.
 In the last year, she has convened over 150 professionals from more than 40 Jewish day schools in an effort to change the communal conversation on serving this population of students and their families.

 “As a young professional I became passionate about coming to know children as they are and saw schools as places that could bring out the best in children and help pave pathways otherwise unavailable.
 The creation of The Shefa School has provided me the opportunity to combine my deep sense of education as social action and schools as nurturing places with my deep love and connection to Jewish life and living.
 Building The Shefa School is a calling for me, a way for me to express my full self, and as the school’s name shefa (abundance) implies, to honor my profound belief that all children are created betzelem elohim, in the image of God.”